 While sedatives appear to help in the short term to mitigate the effects of hospital-induced delirium, in many patients, particularly the elderly, they can contribute to a snowball effect, exacerbating and/or prolonging the delirium.

-James Rudolph, MD, interim chief of geriatrics and palliative care at the VA Boston Healthcare System (VABHS), cautions against the use of sedatives for the elderly, particularly benzodiazepines.
+James Rudolph, MD, who practices geriatrics and palliative care at the VA Boston Healthcare System (VABHS), cautions against the use of sedatives for the elderly, particularly benzodiazepines.
 “There’s now good evidence that these medications can lower the threshold at which patients develop delirium,” he says.

-Studies have found that sedatives may produce the opposite of their desired effect, causing rather than soothing agitation, disinhibition and confusion in elderly patients, notes a 2011 National Institutes of Health report.
+Studies have found that sedatives may produce the opposite of their desired effect, causing rather than soothing agitation, disinhibition and confusion in elderly patients, notes a 2011 National Institutes of Health report, which refers to this type of delirium as ‘sundowning’ because it often occurs in the late afternoon.
 According to UpToDate, an evidence-based, physician-authored online clinical resource, some classes of drugs, especially sedatives such as lorazepam (Ativan) and diazepam (Valium), can build up in the bloodstream and cause the person to become more confused.

 It’s common for the elderly, especially, to be taking a range of different drugs, another factor in delirium.
-Says Dr. Rudolph, who is also a board member of the American Delirium Society, the aging human body is “a variable system.
+Rudolph says, the aging human body is “a variable system.
 No one is going to be able to tell you what’s going to happen” when an elderly patient starts taking a lot of different drugs.

 To curtail the effects of overuse or misuse of medication, patients or family members should bring an active medication list or actual medications to the hospital.
-“With computerized medical records, we may know what medications have been prescribed, but that’s often entirely different from what the patient is actually taking,” says Dr. Rudolph.
-Doctors would want to avoid, to use one example, giving a patient an antidepressant he or she had been previously prescribed, but never took, that may then potentially trigger delirium.
+“With computerized medical records, we may know what medications have been prescribed, but that’s often entirely different from what the patient is actually taking,” says Rudolph.

-Certain categories of drugs, such as OTC antihistamines, antidepressants, and certain gastrointestinal medications, have a high risk for precipitating delirium because they have anticholingeric side effects, explains Tamara Fong, MD, PhD, staff physician in neurology at Beth Israel Deaconess Medical Center in Boston, and an assistant scientist at the Aging Brain Center, Institute for Aging Research.
-A study recently published in the Journal of the American Medical Association found that taking even the minimum dose of these meds over a long time triggered delirium in older adults.
+Certain categories of drugs, such as OTC antihistamines, antidepressants, and certain gastrointestinal medications, have a high risk for precipitating delirium because they have anticholinergic side effects, explains Tamara Fong, MD, PhD, cognitive neurologist and assistant professor of neurology at Harvard Medical School and assistant scientist at the Institute for Aging Research, Hebrew SeniorLife in Boston.

-However, that doesn’t mean it’s a good idea to abruptly stop any medications for the elderly, including OTC medications, without talking to their doctor.
+However, that doesn’t mean it’s a good idea to abruptly stop any medications for the elderly, including OTC medications, without talking to their doctor during and after hospitalization..
 Limiting the effects of delirium during hospitalization and after discharge often involves pairing down the number of medications an elderly person takes or reducing their dosages.
 In my mother’s case, her hospice doctor eliminated the use of statins, and reduced her use of torsemide, the diuretic she had been prescribed.

 Other Delirium Triggers